-The short answer is: yes, you can still get divorced even if you can’t find your spouse.
-Divorce laws are in place so no one is forced to remain in a marriage if they don’t want to stay.
+Oregon, like most states in the union, practices no-fault divorce.
+These laws are in place so no one is forced to remain in a marriage if they don’t want to stay.

 How To Divorce When You Can’t Find Your Spouse

 All divorces are different.
 How it goes depends entirely on the specifics of your marriage and relationship.
-However, the process obviously changes if you can’t locate your significant other.
+However, the process changes if you can’t locate your significant other.

 Start The Divorce Process